atomikui/atomikui-core/src/components/MiniCart/MiniCart.md

 ### Theming

-The MiniCart's `theme` and `onProceedToCartBtnColor` can be used to theme the cart's background and button colors.
+The MiniCart's `theme` and `onProceedToCartBtnColor` props can be used to set the cart's background and button colors.

 - Background themes include `light`, and `dark`.
 The default background is transparent.
 - Buttons themes include all of the available [Button](/styleguide/#/Form%20Controls/Button) colors.